zaiisao/Documentation/en/Audio Broadcast/logfile_windows.md

 ## Considerations

-We recommend calling the `setLogFile` method before calling the rest of the methods, otherwise the log file that the SDK records may not be complete.
+Ensure that you call this method immediately after calling the [create](https://docs.agora.io/en/Audio%20Broadcast/API%20Reference/java/classio_1_1agora_1_1rtc_1_1_rtc_engine.html#a35466f690d0a9332f24ea8280021d5ed) method, otherwise the output log may not be complete.